ONSdigital/design-system/.github/ISSUE_TEMPLATE/feature_request.md

 > - What evidence do you have that your ONS service needs it?
 > - What evidence do you have that it meets the needs of the users of that service?
 > - Have you checked if it’s already in the ONS Design System?
+> - Have you considered creating a new variant of an existing feature instead of something new?

 ## Supporting material